-For example, the current FDA Guidance flags the limitations of the ubiquitous 6-minute (or shorter 2-minute) walk test (a ‘mobility’ Performance Outcome [PerfO]) as it can show “a floor effect of losing ambulation in older patients with more advanced disease” (p.7).
-In addition, the clinical meaning of this type of simple, objective timed laboratory/clinic tests is difficult to interpret.
-Thus, FDA suggests Patient-Reported Outcomes can provide useful supportive endpoint data to document the “clinical meaningfulness” of changes of “relatively small magnitude” in “objective” endpoints and “to contribute to assessments of benefit and risk” (p.7) .
+For example, the current FDA Guidance flags the limitations of the ubiquitous 6-minute (or shorter 2-minute) walk test.
+This is a commonly used mobility Performance Outcome [PerfO], which consists of measuring the distance an individual is able to walk over a total of six minutes on a hard, flat surface, as it can show “a floor effect of losing ambulation in older patients with more advanced disease” (p.7).
+In addition, the clinical meaning of this type of simple, objective timed in-laboratory/clinic test is difficult to interpret.
+The FDA also acknowledges that Patient-Reported Outcomes can provide useful supportive endpoint data to document the “clinical meaningfulness” of changes of “relatively small magnitude” in “objective” endpoints and “to contribute to assessments of benefit and risk” (p.7) .

-Thus, sponsors of DMD clinical trials are now invited by FDA to propose innovative approaches to study endpoints in DMD to “validly and reliably assess patients with a wide spectrum of symptoms and disease stages”.
-The kind of innovation, which we support and described further elsewhere.
+Thus, sponsors of DMD clinical trials are now invited by the FDA to propose innovative approaches to study endpoints in DMD to “validly and reliably assess patients with a wide spectrum of symptoms and disease stages”.
+The kind of innovation, which we support and described further elsewhere .

 Did you know…

 Since 2013, the North Star Ambulatory Assessment (NSAA) has been used as an outcome measure in 47 DMD clinical studies.
 The NSAA is a 17-item motor performance PerfO, consisting of clinically meaningful tasks (items) related to ambulatory performance in DMD.
 Importantly, the current FDA Guidance supports the inclusion of “the North Star Ambulatory Assessment (NSAA) [as it] can provide a useful measure of gross motor function” (p.7) .